Loading...

 Which of these is not a craft?
 And when you think about this, I want you to think about the definition of craft being handmade as well as being skillfully designed.

-A knitted scarf handmade with creativity and skill.
+A knitted scarf, handmade with creativity and skill.

-And gilded is when you put gold on something, often gold leaf.
+Mass produced means lots and lots of them have been made, and gilded is when you put gold on something, often gold leaf.

 Pause the video and have a think.